alirezabj/Part2-Exercise3/README.md

    Postconditions:

-   1. Prints the result to the console in a user-friendly format.
+   1. Prints the result to the console in a user friendly format.

 ### Specifications: